Scottish soldiers join battle over independence

 Scotland has a proud military history, with kilted Highland regiments such as the Black Watch earning a fearsome reputation fighting in the British Empire’s campaigns, two World Wars, and more recently in Afghanistan and Iraq.

-But years of defense cuts have led to the amalgamation or disappearance of many units, a sore point in Scotland.
+But years of defence cuts have led to the amalgamation or disappearance of many units, a sore point in Scotland.

 At the same time, the recent conflicts have been highly controversial.
 Nationalist leader Alex Salmond opposed the Iraq war and the pro-independence campaign has appealed to many young Scots who believe such military ventures should be a thing of the past.